hu-po/pySACQ/README.md

 # PySACX

 This repo contains a Pytorch implementation of the SAC-X RL Algorithm [1].
-It uses the continuous Lunar Lander environment from OpenAI gym.
+It uses the Lunar Lander v2 environment from OpenAI gym.
 The SAC-X algorithm enables learning of complex behaviors from scratch in the presence of multiple sparse reward signals.

 ## Theory